 Krik?Krak!
 Storytelling & Songs

-Krik?Krak! runs from July to October and will feature different storytellers at multiple venues across the city.
+Krik?Krak! runs from August to October and will feature different storytellers and drumming at multiple venues across the city.

 Past Storytellers have included:

 Ti Atis Afterschool Workshops at P.S.
 189, The Bilingual Center

 Haiti Cultural Exchange hopes to instill in the students and families at P.S.
 189 a consistent presence for cultural Haitian programming in their community.
 We hope to be a continuous resource for a connection to positive aspects of the Haiti they left behind.
 We also hope to provide good role models to the students of P.S.
 189 of Haitian and Haitian American artists who have not forgotten their heritage.

 Past Teaching Artists have included:

 Jennifer Celestin : Creative Writing

 Jules Joseph : Collaborative Mural